Concordia University: Academic units

 The university has four faculties — Faculty of Arts and Science, Faculty of Fine Arts, Gina Cody School of Engineering and Computer Science and John Molson School of Business — as well as the School of Graduate Studies.
+In 2021, Concordia's Board of Governors approved the creation of the School of Health, an interdisciplinary unit that serves as a hub for the university's health-related research, education and community engagement.
 The respective faculties supervise the academic departments/institutes.
 For example, the Faculty of Art and Science oversees the Department of Applied Human Sciences and Simone de Beauvoir Institute.

 Finances

-In the 2021-22 year, Concordia received $586.5 million in revenue.
-Fifty-two per cent of the university's revenue comes from grants of the Government of Quebec, which are given based on the student population.
-As of 2022, the university's foundation has $358.451 million in its endowment.
+In 2024–2025, Concordia received $643.9 million in operating revenue.
+Fifty-two per cent of the university's revenue comes from grants by the Government of Quebec, which are given based on the student population.
+As of 2024-2025, the university's foundation had $426.8 million in its endowment.
 In November 2017, Concordia launched the Campaign for Concordia.
 The campaign's original target was $250 million, since raised to $350 million.
 Its goal is to support the university's nine strategic directions that will advance Concordia's position as "Canada's next-generation university."
-In January 2018, Concordia President Alan Shepard reported that the university had already reached "more than halfway" of its goal.
-As of 2023, the campaign is still ongoing.
+In September 2025, the university closed its campaign by announcing it had surpassed its goal and raised $365 million.